MileHacker Logo

 Pros:

 Lowest prices for flights and accommodation, a budget-friendly time to visit.
-Tourist figures are limited, enabling a relaxed pace.
+Tourist numbers are minimal, enabling a relaxed pace.
 December brings a festive atmosphere with Christmas markets.

 Cons: